cypherstack/stack_wallet/docs/building.md

 Use Tools > SDK Manager to install:
  - SDK Tools > Android SDK (API 30)
  - SDK Tools > NDK
- - SDK Tools > Android SDK command line tools,
+ - SDK Tools > Android SDK command line tools
  - SDK Tools > CMake

 Then in File > Settings > Plugins, install the Flutter plugin and restart the IDE.
 In File > Settings > Languages & Frameworks > Flutter > Editor, enable auto format on save to match the project's code style.
 If you have problems with the Dart SDK, make sure to run `flutter` in a terminal to download it (use `source ~/.bashrc` to update your environment variables if you're still using the same terminal from which you ran `setup.sh`)